alienbogart/cool-moves/README.md

 <!-- markdown-toc end -->

 # What It Does
-This is a package to move text around.
+This is a package to move text around on Emacs.
 It uses basic functions to move words, lines, paragraphs, sentences and sexps forward and backward.

 [See it in action](https://gfycat.com/ClassicUnevenEquestrian).